Find Grad Schools

 1 Yearly Graduations

 Holy Apostles College and Seminary is the 9th most popular school in the nation for students seeking a graduate certificate in religious vocations.
-The average in-state tuition for full-time undergraduates is $9,000 per year, while in-state graduate students, on average, pay $4,500 per year.
-For the 2020-2021 academic year, 1 graduate certificates were handed out to religious vocations majors at Holy Apostles College and Seminary.
+The average in-state tuition for full-time undergraduates is $9,360 per year, while in-state graduate students, on average, pay $7,020 per year.
+During the most recent year for which we have data, 1 people received their graduate certificate in religious vocations from Holy Apostles College and Seminary.

 Below are some popular majors that are similar to religious vocations that offer graduate certificates.